Nerfzooka/Using-Hardware-Wallets-as-Security-Keys/README.md

 # Using-Hardware-Wallets-as-Security-Keys
 Bitcoin hardware wallets Ledger and Trezor have a security key function.
 Lets play with them!

-If you have questions or problems with your hardware security key, press the "Issues" button.
+If you have questions or problems with your hardware security key, press the "Issues" tab.

 ## Ledger